Travel Health Services for Students

 - Travel health consultations in Student Health, 203-432-8148

 - Japanese encephalitis

 - Typhoid fever, oral and injectable

 - Yellow fever

-Individual students and their dependents who receive their travel health services at Yale Health will be charged the full amount for travel health services (vaccines and consultations).
+Individual students and their dependents who receive their travel health services at Yale Health will be charged the full amount for travel health services (vaccines, consultations, and medications).
 The charges will be billed to your bursar account.
-If your travel is being funded by the University, please complete the Yale Student Travel Services - Department Funded Travel form and bring it with you to your appointment.
+If your travel is being funded by the University, please complete the Yale Student Travel Services - Department Funded Travel form and email form to email@example.com.

-If you have any questions about travel consultations or travel immunizations please contact Cindy Eber, RN, Manager of Student Health, 203-432-0316.
+If you have any questions about travel consultations or travel immunizations please contact Lindsay Azulay, Manager of Student Health, 203-432-8077.

 Frequently Asked Questions